ValeriiKlimenko/genKYandOnePion/README.md

 Options:

---channel is channel name "KLambda" or "KSigma" or "Pi0P" or "PiN" ("KLambda" is default value!)
+--channel is channel name "KLambda" or "KSigma" or "Pi0P" or "Pi0P_2g" or "PiN" ("KLambda" is default value!)

+Pi0P - EG will generate e,p,pi0
+Pi0P_2g is Pi0P with pi0 decay, EG will generate e,p,g,g

 --ebeam is Ebeam that should be >0 and less than 12GeV (Energy of the beam) (default value is 10.6 GeV)